-Beaches and Sports
+3. Beaches and Sports

 LA’s beaches are of course great for surfing and sandcastles + there are also fun activities just off the beach like: parking lot hockey, parkour, yoga, volleyball, rollerblading, skateboarding and chess.

-The Famous Food Spots of LA
+4. The Famous Food Spots of LA

-Hiking and Views
+5. Hiking and Views

-Malibu Creek State Park is also exceptional for hiking.
+Malibu Creek State Park is also fantastic for hiking.
 If you want to see more LA history, take the M*A*S*H Hike.
 I used to trail run through this area and it really does still feel familiar if you’ve ever watched the TV show Mash.
 For more info about this hike, I liked the write up at Socialhiker.net.

-Hollywood Forever Cemetery Summer Movie Nights
+7. Movies – Hollywood Forever Cemetery Summer Movie Nights

 Visit Disney Concert Hall for the architecture, stay for one of the special performances that are free for children with the purchase of one adult ticket.

 We will be visiting the Los Angeles Holocaust Museum and the Museum of Tolerance as both of our kids have studied WWII and read about the horrors of the Holocaust.
-The Museum of Tolerance has an excellent World War II and Anne Frank exhibit that will be important for them to see.
+The Museum of Tolerance has an excellent World War II and Anne Frank exhibit that will be important for our older kids to see.
 Check for free museum days and programs geared toward children of a younger age.

-Universal Studios Theme Park – Hollywood
+12. Universal Studios Theme Park – Hollywood

-Entry tickets are spendy, but cheaper than DLand!
+And last on our list is Universal Studios.
+Many people think of Disneyland when they visit LA, but Universal Studios Hollywood Theme Park is the park I would visit in Los Angeles with older kids.
+At Universal you’ll have access to a Backlot tour which every preteen, teen and adult will find enjoyable.
+Entry tickets are spendy, though they are cheaper than Disneyland!
 I recommend upgrading your tickets to the front of the line pass, which allows you to make the most of your time at Universal.